YanchikFox/ClothingShop-Android/README.md

 ## Environment tips

-- Use the same seed data from `setup-database.js` when testing locally so the Android catalogue matches the backend inventory.
+- Use the same seed data from `setup-database.js` when testing locally so the Android catalogue matches the backend inventory and includes translated JSON fields.
+- The client automatically sends the selected language via the `Accept-Language` header; make sure your backend is up to date so it returns localized text.
-- When testing on a real device, expose the API with a tunnelling service (ngrok, Cloudflare Tunnel) and update `BASE_URL` accordingly.
+- When testing on a real device, expose the API with a tunnelling service (ngrok, Cloudflare Tunnel) and update the BuildConfig URLs accordingly.
 - The client persists auth tokens with DataStore; clearing app storage forces a fresh login.

+## Localization

+- Language preferences live in DataStore and propagate to both UI resources and API calls.
+- Use the in-app settings to switch between English, Russian, and Ukrainian; restarting the app is not required.
+- If server responses stay in English, reseed the database with the provided script so translated values are present.

 ## Useful Gradle tasks